elixir-protobuf/protobuf/README.md

 ### Google Protos

 Since `:protobuf` version `0.13.0` we include all of the well known Google Protobuf modules.
 This conflicts with the deprecated `:google_protos` package.
-Please remove the `:google_protos` package from your dependencies.
+Please remove the `:google_protos` package from your dependencies and run `mix deps.unlock --unused`.

 ## Features